itsakrai/Mobile-Application/README.md

 To run the project first -: download the project, then

-1) Install Node.js
+1)Install Node.js

-2) Install Ionic:
+2)Install Ionic:
 In command prompt give command- $ npm install -g cordova ionic

-3) Add platform:
+3)Add platform:
 Go into the project folder and run command- $ ionic platform add android

 4)Build project: